filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 #### Changing Worker Addresses

-Note that any change to worker keys after registration (TODO: spec how this works) must be appropriately delayed in relation to randomness lookback for SEALing data (see [this issue](https://github.com/filecoin-project/specs/issues/415)).
+Note that any change to worker keys after registration must be appropriately delayed in relation to randomness lookback for SEALing data (see [this issue](https://github.com/filecoin-project/specs/issues/415)).

 ### Step 1: Committing Sectors

 When the miner has completed their first seal, they should post it on-chain using the {{<sref storage_miner_actor>}}'s `ProveCommitSector` function.
 The miner will need to put up pledge collateral in proportion to the amount of storage they commit on chain.
-If the miner had zero committed sectors prior to this call, this begins their proving period.
+If the miner had zero committed sectors prior to this call, this begins their proving period and miner gains power for the sector.

 You can read more about sectors {{<sref sector "here">}}.

-### Step 2: Getting Power

-As part of the ${{<sref election_post>}} process.
-A miner will be challenged by the blockchain with a surprise PoSt once per proving period on expectation.

-The miner's committed sectors will turn into {{<sref storage_power>}} enabling them to run {{<sref leader_election>}} after the first successful PoSt submission on these committed sectors.
-If the miner is committing sectors for the first time, a SurprisePoSt will move the sectors from the miner's `ProvingSet` into the active state, otherwise an ElectionPoSt could also do this.

-During this period, the miner may also commit to new sectors, but they will not be included in proofs of space time until the next successful PoSt they submit to the chain.

-### Step 3: Running Elections
+### Step 2: Running Elections

 Once the miner has power on the network, they can begin to submit `ElectionPoSts`.
 To do so, the miner must run a PoSt on a subset of their sectors in every round, using the outputted partial tickets to run leader election.